Graham Media Group

-Graham Media Group (formerly Post-Newsweek Stations) is the television broadcasting subsidiary of the Graham Holdings Company.
+Graham Media Group (formerly Post-Newsweek Stations) is the television broadcasting subsidiary of Graham Holdings Company.
 It is now headquartered in Detroit, co-locating with its local NBC affiliate WDIV-TV, after spending 10 years in Chicago.

 History

 The origins of Graham Media can be traced to 1944, when The Washington Post began its broadcasting activities with its purchase of WINX radio in Washington, D.C.
 Four years later the newspaper's parent firm, the Washington Post Company, announced its intention to acquire controlling interest in a rival station, WTOP radio from CBS.
 The two firms formed a joint venture known as WTOP Incorporated, with the Post holding 55 percent and CBS maintaining the balance (45 percent).
 The Post sold wholly owned WINX but retained its FM adjunct WINX-FM, which became the original WTOP-FM when the sales became final in 1949.
 In 1950 WTOP Inc. purchased WOIC, Washington's CBS television affiliate, and changed that station's call letters to WTOP-TV.
 This Post-CBS joint venture is the direct predecessor of Graham Media Group.

 CBS was forced by the Federal Communications Commission to sell its remaining interest in WTOP Inc. in 1954.
 The Post then merged its Washington stations with recently purchased WMBR-AM-TV in Jacksonville, Florida and changed the company's name to Post Stations, Inc. WMBR radio was later sold off (it is now WQOP); the Post then changed WMBR-TV's calls to WJXT.
 The company was rechristened as Post-Newsweek Stations, Inc. after the Post acquired Newsweek magazine in 1961.
-From 1961 to 1962, Post-Newsweek held 46% ownership with San Diego television station KFSD-TV (later KOGO-TV) with the investment firm of Fox, Wells & Rogers owning 54%.
-Post-Newsweek declined to acquire full ownership of KOGO-TV (now KGTV) and the venture ended in when the station was sold to the broadcasting division of Time-Life in 1962.
+From 1961 to 1962, Post-Newsweek held 46% ownership with KOGO, KOGO-FM and KOGO-TV in San Diego with the investment firm of Fox, Wells & Rogers owning 54%.
+Post-Newsweek declined to acquire full ownership of the stations and the venture ended when the outlets were sold to the broadcasting division of Time-Life in 1962.